TanmayShukla05/file-recovery-system/README.md

 ## Supported file types

 - Images: png, jpg, jpeg, bmp, gif, webp
-- Audio: wav, mp3, ogg, flac, aac, m4a
-- Video: mp4, avi, mov, mkv, webm
+- Python code: py
+- Jupyter Notebooks: ipynb
+- Data files: hdf5, h5, pkl
-- PDF: pdf
+- Documents: pdf

 ## How it works

 It turns files into simple lists of 1s and -1s.
+For code and pickle files, it reads the raw bytes.
+For HDF5 files, it pulls out the numbers stored inside.
 It stores these lists in a Modern Hopfield Network.
-When you upload a damaged file, it also turns that into 1s and -1s.
-The network updates the damaged list until it settles on the closest stored memory.
+When you upload a damaged file, the network tries to fix the pattern and finds the closest match.
 Then it gives you the original file back.